How Businesses are Reducing their Carbon Footprint

 If you want to join the ranks of companies reducing their carbon footprint, start with the basics.
 Your establishment’s carbon footprint is a measurement of greenhouse gases (GHG) emitted through various activities and operations.
 To have a true grasp of corporate carbon footprints, every aspect of your business needs to be taken into account, from business trips to remote locations to the amount of paper you use to print in-house memos.
 Once you have a tally of your annual usage, you can start identifying where your company needs to make the most adjustments to reduce office carbon footprint.

-Large companies divide their emissions into three types, Scope 1, Scope 2 and Scope 3.
+Large Businesses divide their emissions into three types, Scope 1, Scope 2 and Scope 3.

 Scope 1: These are emissions that arise directly from sources that are owned or controlled by the organization: for example, from fuels used in boilers or the vehicles that departments and facilities management own.
 These emissions can be avoided or reduced through improvements in efficiency and conservation.

 Scope 2: These are the emissions generated by purchased electricity consumed by the organization.
 These emissions can be eliminated by switching to renewable (zero carbon) sources of energy.

 Scope 3: These emissions are a consequence of the activities of an organization but occur from sources not owned or controlled by the organization.
 They include emissions associated with waste, water, business travel (including air travel, commuting, purchased goods and services and fuel) and energy-related activities not included in Scope 1 or 2.
 These emissions are generally not avoidable in any other ways and can be eliminated by offsetting.